NurAlam123/chipi-backend/README.md

-# Chippi - Backend
+# Chipi - Backend

-Chipi is a local chatbot app powered by HuggingFace models and PyTorch.
+[Chipi](https://github.com/nuralam123/chipi.git) is a local chatbot app powered by HuggingFace models and PyTorch.
 This is the backend API service that powers the chat interface with features like streaming responses, managing conversations, and more.

 ## 🚀 Tech Stack